Leather Welder Gloves

 - Cut, scrape, tear, and puncture-resistant

-WARNING: This product can expose you to Chromium (Hexavalent Compounds) which is known to the State of California to cause cancer and birth defects or other reproductive harm.
-For more information go to www.P65Warnings.ca.gov
+WARNING: This product can expose you to Chromium (Hexavalent Compounds), known to the State of California to cause cancer and birth defects or other reproductive harm.
+For more information, visit www.P65Warnings.ca.gov